 Because we have to copy root certificate from Docker node to cEdge bootflash, at first we configure only basic system properties and IP address for Ge0/0 interface, using following template:

 config-transaction ! hostname cEdge ! system system-ip <cEdge system IP> site-id 2 admin-tech-on-failure organization-name "pocvlab sdwan" vbond <VPN0 VBOND IP> ! interface GigabitEthernet1 no shutdown ip address <VPN0 IP address/netmask> ! commit end

-on the Docker node, permit ssh root login and restart sshd service (not recommended in production environment).
+on the Docker node, edit /etc/ssh/sshd_config and permit ssh root login, restart sshd service (not recommended in production environment).
 Next step is to copy CA root certificate file from Docker to cEdge bootflash, using next command:

 cEdge#copy scp://firstname.lastname@example.org bootflash: Address or name of remote host [10.10.0.1]?
 Source username [root]?
 Source filename [root/CA.crt]? /root/CA.crt Destination filename [CA.crt]?
 Password:

 once file is copied, we can proceed to install certificate: